-- Download ALL your high resolution wedding/engagement images onto your computer at no charge, and anyone you send this gallery link to can do the same.
+- Download ALL your high resolution (minimum 2000 pixels wide) wedding/engagement images onto your computer at no charge, and anyone you send this gallery link to can do the same.

-- Share your gallery via various social media outlets such as Facebook, Twitter, and through Email.
-You can click a SHARE button in your gallery or you can simply send a link that will look like this: simonefoxphotography.pass.us/bride’s name-and-groom’s name.
-Note: if you want your event to be more of a private affair, the gallery can be password protected as well!
+- Share your gallery via by simply sending or posting a link that will look like this: simonefoxphotography.pass.us/bride’s name-and-groom’s name.
+Note: if you want your event to be more of a private affair, the gallery can be password protected.

 - Print your images however you like.
-PASS also offers very reasonably priced professional printing services, which you can order right through your gallery, or you can download the images, and print them at any local or online vendor, e.g. Snapfish, CVS, Walmart, etc.
+PASS also offers very reasonably priced professional printing services, which you can order right through your gallery.
+Or you can download the images and print them at any local or online vendor, e.g. Snapfish, CVS, Walmart, etc.

 How many digital images can I expect to receive when you photograph my wedding?

-It depends on the length, movement, and style of your wedding day.
+It depends on the length, pace, and size of your wedding.
 However, you can expect to see me constantly shooting during my time at your wedding.
 Based on this you can expect to receive approximately around 50-75 edited images per hour.
 So if I am contracted for 8 hours, you can expect to receive at minimum 400 edited images in your PASS gallery.
-You’ll probably get more though; it just depends on how the wedding day flows 🙂
+You’ll probably get more though; it just depends on how the day flows 🙂